SBS 50196 INDIVIDUAL INVESTIGATION IN SOCIAL AND BEHAVIORAL SCIENCES 1-3 Credit Hours

 Grade Mode: Standard Letter

-SBS 73019 METHODS OF PREVENTION SCIENCE 3 Credit Hours
+SBS 73019 EVALUATION RESEARCH METHODS IN PREVENTION SCIENCE 3 Credit Hours

 This course examines the methods used by prevention science researchers to determine the effectiveness of public health programs.
 Focus is on advanced formative, process, impact and outcome evaluation methods.
 Qualitative and quantitative analysis techniques used for assessing program process and effects are discussed in the context of research evaluation.